Jeff Stelling: Career

-Sports Saturday
+Sports/Soccer Saturday

 In 1994, Stelling became presenter of Sports Saturday, which became Gillette Soccer Saturday in 1998, hosting a programme lasting up to six hours of football discussion and live reports on the afternoon's games with a panel of pundits including Frank McLintock, Chris Kamara, Rodney Marsh and George Best.
-Much of the programme's popularity is put down to Stelling, with The Guardian praising him for "exceptional professionalism and élan".
+Much of the programme's popularity was put down to Stelling, with The Guardian praising him for "exceptional professionalism and élan".
 In October 2021, he announced that he would be leaving the show at the end of the football season.
 However, in March 2022, it was announced Stelling would be staying until at least the end of the 2022–23 season.

 At the start of the 2005–06 Premiership football season, Stelling replaced Ian Payne as the host of Sky Sports' Monday Night Football programme.
 However, Stelling's appointment coincided with a new, shorter format of the programme, with Stelling presenting the show live from the ground of that evening's game.
 Previously, the show had been presented from a studio, and had featured some coverage of the prior weekend's games.
 Moreover, in previous years on Monday nights without a live game, a Monday Night Football Special would be broadcast, which included only the analysis from the weekend's games.
 This appears to have been dropped from the 2005–06 season, indicating that Stelling's appointment is to a smaller role than that held by his predecessors.

 In 2011, Stelling replaced the departed Richard Keys as the main presenter of Sky's live Champions League coverage and hosted between 2011 and 2015.

+Stelling left Soccer Saturday at the end of the 2022–23 season after 25 years as host.

 Game shows

 On 21 November 2008, it was reported that Stelling had been confirmed as the new host of the Channel 4 game show Countdown following the departure of Des O'Connor.
 He had reportedly also been approached for the role following the death of long-time host Richard Whiteley, but the role was given to former fellow sports presenter Des Lynam instead.
 Stelling began recording Countdown in December 2008, with the show's new assistant Rachel Riley, and started broadcasting in January 2009.
 However, it was announced on 25 May 2011 that Stelling would be stepping down as presenter of Countdown at the end of the year, after three years at the helm, to concentrate on football, including his new Champions League role.
 He was replaced by Nick Hewer.
+Stelling returned to Countdown as a guest in Dictionary Corner in August 2023 and, at the invitation of the host Colin Murray, swapped places to present the final part of the week.

 In August 2016, Stelling presented a new 10-part daytime game show for ITV called Alphabetical.
 The show returned for a second series of 20 episodes in October 2017.